fuzzsgrill/fuzzsgrill.com/content/blog/stream_deck.md

 # Windows
 ![Windows](/images/stream_deck/windows_tools.png)

 The arrow that you may have seen in the top left is a return arrow.
 That takes me back to the home page.
 From there is copy and paste, lock the computer (when I press that button it starts a screen saver.
-It is set to a bubble animation by Youtuber Chipflake), turn the Bluetooth on and off, move things between screens, switch were the audio is going (when playing), that goes to Bluetooth and the monitor speakers.
+It is set to a bubble animation by Youtuber Chipflake), turn Bluetooth on and off, move things between screens, switch were the audio is going (when playing), that goes to Bluetooth and the monitor speakers.
 The web icon is a command for ctrl+shift+c, when I do that in my web browser it will copy the website URL.
-Drive stats (NAS, C, extra storage, on board computer backup drive) and a quick button to restart the computer.
+Drive stats (NAS, C, extra storage, on board backup drive) and a quick button to restart the computer.

 # Applications
 ![Applications](/images/stream_deck/applications.png)

 Here we got some essential apps.
-Steam, Zen (web browser) ETC EOS, Stream Deck, DaVinci Resolve (video editor), terminal again, explorer, obsidian and OBS
+Steam, Zen (web browser) ETC EOS, Stream Deck, DaVinci Resolve (video editor), terminal again this time it won't launch WSL, File Explorer, Obsidian and OBS

 # Spotify
 ![Spotify](/images/stream_deck/spotify.png)